Bergeron, Bruins rally past Panthers to extend points streak

 Jonathan Huberdeau scored twice and Aleksander Barkov also had a goal for the Panthers, who lost their sixth straight (0-2-4).
 Luongo finished with 24 saves.

+“It’s the most disappointing loss this year I think the way and the fashion it happened,” Florida coach Bob Boughner said.
+“No one has beaten this team in regulation in 17 games, now 18.
+I feel we should’ve been that team and all that was taken away in less than a couple minutes.
+It hurts.”

-Boston fell behind 3-2 with 9:08 remaining when Huberdeau charged into the Bruins’ zone and skated around Zdeno Chara before executing a nifty spin move in the right circle and slinging the puck past Rask for his second goal of the night.
+Boston fell behind 3-2 with 9:08 remaining when Huberdeau charged into the Bruins’ zone and skated around Zdeno Chara before executing a nifty spin move in the right circle and slinging the puck past Rask for his second goal.

-Grzelcyk pulled Boston even on his one-timer near the blue line with 36.5 seconds to play before Bergeron won it.
+Grzelcyk pulled Boston even on his one-timer near the blue line on a power play with 36.5 seconds to play before Bergeron won it.

+“We were 30 seconds away from a perfect, 60-minute game,” Barkov said.
+“We came here and wanted to end (their streak) and get the win and move forward.
+But then those last 30 seconds, they hurt a lot.”

 The Panthers grabbed a 2-0 lead with a pair of power-play goals early in the second.